Circuit boards and assembled and tested Flat Balanced Input Moving Coil Phono Preamps are available now.

 The Flat Balanced Input Moving Coil Preamp is direct-coupled from input to output.
 There are no electrolytic capacitors in the signal path.

 A servo is used to eliminate the output offset developed by Q1 and Q2's Vbe mismatch.
-To provide servo correction to the front-end, the emitter currents of Q1 and Q2 are varied by comparing the voltage control points at the non inverting inputs of IC1A and IC1B to the collector voltages at the inverting inputs.
+To provide servo correction the emitter currents of Q1 and Q2 are varied to bring the final output into DC balance.
+Local DC feedback, "the op-amp around the transistor," compares the voltage control points at the non inverting inputs of IC1A and IC1B to the collector voltages at the inverting inputs.
 When IC1A is held in DC null, the voltage at TP2 will equal the collector voltage at Q1.

 In a traditional "Cohen" topology the non-inverting inputs of IC1 share a common reference divider.
 To provide differential servo correction the voltage divider is split into two arms.
 R15, R16, R19 and R20 form a bridge circuit.
 If the servo is not providing correction, the DC voltage at the lower ends of the bridge arms are at 0V.
 A voltage divider is formed by R15/R19 and R16/R20 to provide 5.5 VDC at TP2 and TP3.
 The DC feedback loops around Q1 and Q2 set their collector voltages to 5.5V which, due to the collector loads being 1K, results in a 5.5 mA Ic.